mirror of

 releases (and possibly also in some binary packages), the man pages

-are also provided in plain text (ASCII only) and PDF formats in the
+are also provided in plain text (ASCII only) format in the directory

-directory "doc/man" to make the man pages more accessible to those
+"doc/man" to make the man pages more accessible to those whose

 1.3.
 Documentation for liblzma